 Keep your distance from other vehicles, especially other high-sided vehicles and caravans, and keep your eyes peeled for foreign objects in the road such as fallen branches.

 Finally, avoid bridges where possible, which can prove particularly dangerous for larger vehicles during high winds.
+Prepare yourself and your motorhome with our top tips guide to help make your adventure as successful as possible.

 Park away from trees